accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.9/index.md

 ---
-title: In each web page, is the proposed content viewable regardless of the orientation of the screen (portrait or landscape) (except in particular cases)?
+title: On each Web page, is the content viewable regardless of the orientation of the screen (portrait or landscape) (except in particular cases)?
 ---